 Speaking of learning, visiting a museum is a great way to spend a day with your friends learning something new.
 Although I love a traditional museum of natural history or art museum, there are so many different types of museums that there is sure to be one that your friend group will enjoy.

-I’ve visited car museums, flight museums, torture museums, sex museums, and a whole host of other quirky museums worldwide.
-Explore these interesting and quirky museums with your friends; it’s a guaranteed good time!
+I’ve visited car museums, flight museums, torture museums, sex museums, and various other quirky museums worldwide.
+Explore these bizarre museums with your friends; it’s a guaranteed good time!

 Host a BBQ